The Book of Magic

 This is a type of magic that is derived from the worship of immortal beings.
 In exchange for absolute faith, deities will often grant some of their followers special powers.
 Clerics are very special priests of such deities, priests who are granted the use of magical spells by their god (or gods) so that they may use them as they see fit.
 Most often, this is so they can help spread the gospel of their patron.

 When determining what kind of spells a cleric will utilize, either during character generation or later on, it is important to keep in mind the general goals and personality of the cleric's god.
 For instance, if said deity is a god of thunder, it's more likely than not that a cleric will receive the use of spells that are of a loud and obvious nature (like eldritch bolts), as opposed to stealthy and underhanded magic (like invisibility).

 Unless he or she can convince their god to change its mind, that is.
-You see, by completing quests and other bizarre assignments for their god, priests can often impress that deity enough to bend the rules in their favor somewhat.
-This can alleviate the problem described above, or even impress the cleric's patron enough to grant free spells or spell rank value improvements.
+You see, by completing quests and other bizarre assignments for their god, priests can often impress their deity enough to get it to bend the rules in their favor somewhat.
+This can alleviate the problem described above, or even impress the cleric's patron enough to grant free spells or spell rank improvements.

 It's ultimately hard to tell, where gods are concerned.
 After all, they're famous for being fickle!